• LinkedIn

 Experience has shown me that when faced with a lengthy document or contract to review, most people skip the read and get by on the verbal overview provided to them – choosing to act in the spirit of what they believe it means.
 For the few … Read More

-June 11, 2015 by Stewart Clark
+by Stewart Clark

 Business Management

-Maximising your Business Time Management
+Maximizing Business Time Management for Efficiency

 How many times have heard the immortal catch cry, “I don’t have enough time” and then….the more scary question – how many times have you been the one to utter it?

 The lack of time is really the combination of our perception and tolerance.
 Perception, because busy is how we see our collection of activities – for some, 8 hours of engagements is very busy, yet for others they are wondering what you going to do with the other 2/3rds of the day.
-For those who immediately through of “work” when I said “8 hours of engagements” – … Read More
+For those who immediately thought of “work” when I said “8 hours of engagements” – … Read More

-May 31, 2015 by Stewart Clark
+by Stewart Clark

 Banking